VaclavDedik/jboss-seam/examples/hibernate/readme.txt

 =======================

 This is the Hotel Booking example implemented in Seam and Hibernate POJOs.
-It can be deployed in JBoss AS 4.x, WebLogic, Glassfish and Tomcat without the EJB3 container.
+It can be deployed in JBoss AS 4.x, WebLogic, GlassFish and Tomcat without the EJB3 container.

 JBoss AS 4.2.x: